afpineda/OpenSourceSimWheelESP32/src/QualityControls/UnitTests/BatteryMonitorTest/README.md

 ## Purpose and summary

-To test that the battery monitor runs in the background taking ADC readings of battery voltage.
+To test that the battery monitor daemon runs in the background taking ADC readings of battery voltage.

 ## Hardware setup